klauserber/safeincloud2pass/README.md

 # safeincloud2pass.py: Import a SafeInCloud XML export file to pass.

+**This is a fork from https://github.com/gkmcd/safeincloud2pass to fix several 'None'-Values that are occurs in my personal password database**

 ## Introduction
 This is a simple script that allows you to import your SafeInCloud Password Manager data into Pass, *"the standard unix password manager."*